Ultimate Orangeburg Real Estate Investing Guide for 2026

 Median Gross Rents

-Median gross rents signal whether a site’s rental market is robust.
-You should identify a community with stable median rent growth.
-If rents are shrinking, you can scratch that community from consideration.
+Median gross rents are a critical indicator of the vitality of a lease market.
+You should identify a location with consistent median rent increases.
+If rents are shrinking, you can scratch that region from deliberation.

 Median Population Age